 Sports venues like the Raven’s M&T Bank, and Camden Yard, home to the Orioles, announced enhanced security measures in August and retailers across the country are reviewing their safety procedures, which as Target noted in a public statement include team member training, partnerships with law enforcement and the use of technology.

 Use of technology is not unique to private corporations.
-Even before the recent shootings, the FBI issued a request for proposal for a social media early alerting to mitigate multifaceted threats.
+Even before the recent shootings, the FBI issued a request for proposal (RFP)for a social media early alerting tool to mitigate multifaceted threats.

 Tips for Personal Safety

 - Be Prepared: Take notice of surroundings and identify potential emergency exits.
 Be aware of unusual behaviors and report suspicious activities to security or law enforcement.

 - Take Action: If an attack occurs, run to the nearest exit and conceal yourself while moving away from the dangerous activity.
 If you can’t exit to a secure area, protect yourself by seeking cover.